There’s a growing interest in Outdoor Psychotherapy in Dublin.

-Statistics are piling up showing us that people are suffering more and it’s not a surprise when you consider 98% of our life is spent indoors, often connected to technology, when we used to live 100% outdoors connected to nature.
+Statistics are piling up, people are suffering more.
+Not a surprise when you consider 98% of our life is spent indoors, often connected to technology, when we once lived 100% outdoors connected to nature.
 Contemplating that fact, it’s important to remember we did not come in to this world, we were not magically dropped on to it by a stork or other being, we came out of it like a wave from an ocean.
 We are the product of food grown in soil, the air we breathe, we are mostly water.

 When I sit and be present at megalithic tombs and the monuments I feel connected to my ancestors.
 In these places I am reminded of a first poem that survives our ancestors: in it the voice speaks of how it is the sound of the sea, the hawk on the cliff and the teardrop of the sun.
 It says to me that our ancestors knew that we were connected to every aspect of the natural world and it was connected to us.
 Everything we could ever need physically or psychologically is there, it can be our God, our Life our meaning.
 People go out in nature to conquer it in high octane adventures rather than to connect to it.
 In itself the exercise and fresh air is healthy and good for us, but it does little to bring us back to this lost understanding we had of the world.